 Contact the InfoLine on 1300 308 699 for employment agencies in your area.

-There are various options available to individuals with ASDs, depending on support needs.
+There are various options available to individuals on the autism spectrum, depending on support needs.

-Many adults with ASDs requiring a lot of support continue to live with their close family members, predominantly their parents.
+Many adults on the autism spectrum requiring a lot of support continue to live with their close family members, predominantly their parents.
 For others, residential options may be more suitable.

 Individual Support Package